NervanaSystems/ngraph-python/doc/source/neon.rst

 MNIST Example
 -------------

 The ``mnist_mlp.py`` example provides an introduction into the neon frontend.
-Similiar to ``neon``, we begin with a arg parser that allows command line flags for specifying options, such as batch size and the data directory:
+Similiar to ``neon``, we begin with an arg parser that allows command line flags for specifying options, such as batch size and the data directory:

 .. code-block:: python